FC Barcelona Profile

-After a poor start to the 2021/22 season, including two 3-0 losses to Bayern Munich and Benfica, Koeman's 1-0 loss to Rayo Vallecano was the final nail in the coffin, and he was sacked on October 28.
+Lionel Messi's departure to Paris St-Germain at the start of the season led to a poor start to the 2021/22 campaign, including two 3-0 losses to Bayern Munich and Benfica.
+Koeman's 1-0 loss to Rayo Vallecano was the final nail in the coffin, and he was sacked on October 28.

 Lionel Messi is regarded as one of soccer’s greatest ever players and is ranked alongside the likes of Pele, Diego Maradona and contemporary rival Cristiano Ronaldo.